Barely Legal (Family Guy)

 "Barely Legal" is the eighth episode of season five of Family Guy.
-The episode originally broadcast on December 17, 2006.
+The episode originally broadcast on Fox on December 17, 2006.
 The plot sees Meg developing an obsession with Brian after he accompanies her as her date for the Junior Prom, eventually leading to her kidnapping Brian in order to rape him.
 Meanwhile, Peter and his friends join the Quahog Police Department to assist Joe with his work, but find being a police officer is not always about action.

 The episode was written by Kirker Butler and directed by Zac Moncrief.
 It received mostly positive reviews from critics for its storyline and many cultural references, in addition from receiving criticism from the Parents Television Council.
 According to Nielsen ratings, it was viewed in 8.48 million homes in its original airing.
 The episode featured guest performances by Drew Barrymore, Barclay DeVeau, Phil LaMarr, Kerrigan Mahan, Natasha Melnick, Garrett Morris, Tamera Mowry and Lisa Wilhoit.
 The episode won an Annie Award for "Writing in an Animated Television Production."

 Plot

-Mayor Adam West deploys the entire Quahog Police Department to Cartagena, Colombia to search for Elaine Wilder (a fictional character from the film Romancing the Stone which he was watching), leaving Joe behind (as he was not deployed due to his disability and the fact that parts of Cartagena are not wheelchair-accessible) with the police station's skeleton crew.
-Peter, Cleveland and Quagmire join the department to assist Joe.
+After watching Romancing the Stone on TV, Mayor Adam West deploys the entire Quahog Police Department to Cartagena, Colombia to search for one of the film's characters, Elaine Wilder.
+Peter, Cleveland and Quagmire join the police department's skeleton crew to assist Joe, who has been left behind due to his disability as parts of Cartagena are not wheelchair-accessible.

-Meanwhile, Meg threatens to commit suicide because she does not have a date for her Junior Prom.
-Even her backup boy, Jimmy, turned her down by shooting his younger brother and having to attend his funeral.
+Meanwhile, Meg feels suicidal because she does not have a date for her Junior Prom.
+Even her backup boy, Jimmy, turned her down by shooting his younger brother to attend his funeral.
 As a last resort, Brian agrees to take her to the prom.
-He gets drunk there, defends Meg by insulting Connie D'Amico about her inevitable future, and the two make out.
-After the dance, Meg begins to think Brian is her boyfriend, despite Brian saying he has no feelings for her and citing his already existing relationship with Jillian.
+As the evening progresses, he becomes increasingly drunk from a whisky flask he brought with him.
+When Connie D'Amico insults Meg, Brian defends her by telling Connie about her inevitable future, and he and Meg make out.
+After the dance, Meg begins to think Brian is her boyfriend, despite Brian saying he does not have romantic feelings for her and citing his existing relationship with Jillian.
 Meg develops an obsession with Brian, even baking him a pie and using her hair, implied to be her pubic ones, as one of the ingredients.
 Stewie arrives and sits next to Brian and asks if he can have some pie.
-He then asks for the "Cool Hwip" (this is the first in a series of occasions where Stewie puts emphasis on the "h" sound in a word starting with "wh").
-Brian soon works up the courage to tell Lois that he and Meg kissed.
-Lois gets enraged at the news, and orders Brian to straighten it out.
+He then asks for the "Cool Hwhip" (this is the first in a series of occasions where Stewie puts emphasis on the "h" sound in a word starting with "wh").
+Brian starts to lose control of the situation and has to admit to Lois that he and Meg kissed.
+Lois is enraged at the news, and orders him to straighten it out on his own.